Browse By Museum

 In 1961 Accardi reintegrated color and began painting on sicofoil, a transparent plastic, instead of canvas.
 She showcased these new strategies at the 1964 Venice Biennale.
 By the mid-1960s, she was using these new materials sculpturally.
 Tenda (Tent, 1965) and Triplice Tenda (Triple tent, 1969) feature sheets of plastic assembled into a tent and covered with brightly colored brushstroke patterns.
 This phase of Accardi's oeuvre, which was celebrated in the Ambiente/Arte section of the 1976 Venice Biennale, would prove influential for Arte Povera.
 In the 1980s she returned to canvas and shifted her focus to the use of signs and chromatic juxtapositions.

 Accardi's first U.S. solo exhibition, Triplice Tenda (Triple Tent), was held at P.S.1 Contemporary Art Center (now MoMA PS1), New York (2001), and the Musée d'art moderne de la Ville de Paris presented a retrospective (2002).
 Accardi was named Accademico di Brera in Milan in 1996 and received the Cavaliere di Gran Croce the following year.
-The artist lives and works in Rome.
+Accardi died on February 23, 2014, in Rome.